-Most prenatal vitamins only contain 400 to 600 IU of vitamin D, which simply isn’t enough to keep your vitamin D at normal levels without regular midday sun exposure.
+Most prenatal vitamins only contain 400 to 600 IU of vitamin D, which simply isn’t enough to keep your levels normal without regular midday sun exposure.

-Worse, studies suggest the prevalence of vitamin D deficiency in pregnant women worldwide ranges between 20-85% with rates of deficiency maxing out at 98% in some regions (1,2).
+Worse, studies suggest this deficiency in pregnant women worldwide ranges between 20-85% with rates of deficiency maxing out at 98% in some regions (1,2).
 That is a massive cause for concern, because Vitamin D deficiency during pregnancy puts you at higher risk for pre-eclampsia, low birth weight babies, and gestational diabetes (3,4).

 If you’re trying to conceive, already pregnant, or lactating and you’re ever unsure about your nutritional requirements and how to reach them, please see a university qualified dietitian, nutritionist or naturopath for advice.